n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/README.md

 ## How to Install
 Download the latest release for your operating system under Releases or use the links below for the latest release binaries.
-- ~~[Download for Linux](https://github.com/n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/releases/download/v1.0.0-beta.01/swamp_reconnect.Linux)~~ Still WIP, binary not working as intended
+- ~~[Download for Linux](https://github.com/n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/releases/download/v1.0.0-beta.01/swamp_reconnect.Linux)~~ Linux binary Still WIP, binary not working as intended.
+Please use script instructions for Linux.
 - [Download for Windows](https://github.com/n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/releases/download/v1.0.0-beta.01/swamp_reconnect.exe)

 **Notice if using release binaries (application downloaded above):**